tomkys144/NetSci-Project/slides/slides.typ

 #slide(title: [Dataset])[
-  - Whole mouse brain vasculature @Todorov2020311
+  - Whole mouse brain vasculature
   - Already preprocessed @suprosanna_2021_5367262
-  - Dta
+  - Datasets used are CD1-E-2 @Todorov2020311 as production and Synthetic graph 1 @SCHNEIDER20121397 for local development
 ]